-Their exhibits are at The Soil Factory through much of the month of November.
+Their exhibits were at The Soil Factory through much of the month of November.

-November 28 (Monday) 7pm: Winter planning meeting…everyone is invited to suggest and work on ideas and projects for the next few months.
+November 28 (Monday) 7pm: Winter planning meeting…everyone was invited to suggest and work on ideas and projects for the next few months.

 November 18 (Friday) 7:00pm, audience potluck short film extravaganza.
 Everyone was encouraged to suggest a short film that they enjoyed.
 If you missed it, or want a second look, Here are some of the shorts screened: